 Marriage equality helped to level the playing field for same-sex marriages.
-Even with this huge leap forward, there remains many legal inconsistencies from state to state for those who identify as lesbian, gay, bisexual, transgender, or queer (LGBTQ).
+Even with this huge leap forward, there remains many legal inconsistencies from state to state for those who are lesbian, gay, bisexual, transgender, or queer (LGBTQ).

 This creates an important need for LGBTQ financial planning.